VaughnVernon/DomoTactical-TS/README.md

 ## Overview

 DomoTactical-TS is a comprehensive Domain-Driven Design (DDD) tactical patterns library for TypeScript, built on the DomoActors actor model.
-It provides production-ready implementations of:
+It provides DDD-friendly implementations of:

 - **Event Sourcing** - Persist and restore entity state from domain events
 - **Command Sourcing** - Alternative sourcing using commands instead of events